Mount Edziza volcanic complex: Drainage

 To the east, the MEVC overlooks a drainage divide that lies in a broad hummocky lowland.
 Its upper eastern half is drained by tributaries of Kakiddi Creek.
-This includes Nido Creek, Tenchen Creek and Tennaya Creek which flow to the northeast from the eastern side of Mount Edziza, Shaman Creek and Sorcery Creek which flow to the east and north from near Kaia Bluff and Tsecha Creek which flows to the northeast from near Williams Cone.
+These include the Nido, Tenchen and Tennaya creeks which flow to the northeast from the eastern side of Mount Edziza, Tsecha Creek which flows to the northeast from near Williams Cone, and the Shaman and Sorcery creeks which flow to the east and north from near Kaia Bluff.
 Shaman Creek contains one named tributary, Chakima Creek, which flows to the east and north.
 The rapidly eroding headwalls and steep spurs on the eastern side of the MEVC have deposited glacial and landslide debris into these tributaries.
-Transportation of this debris into Kakiddi Valley has produced several large alluvial fans behind which Kakiddi Lake, Mowchilla Lake, Mowdade Lake and Nuttlude Lake have formed.
+Transportation of this debris into Kakiddi Valley has produced several large alluvial fans behind which the Kakiddi, Mowchilla, Mowdade and Nuttlude lakes have formed.

 The lower eastern half and south end of the MEVC are drained by tributaries of the Iskut River.
-This includes Ball Creek which flows to the south from the southeastern side of the Spectrum Range, More Creek which flows to the southeast from the southern side of the Spectrum Range and the Little Iskut River which flows to the southeast from the southeastern side of the Spectrum Range.
-The only named tributary of Ball Creek is Chachani Creek which flows to the southeast from the eastern end of the Arctic Lake Plateau.
+This includes Ball Creek which flows to the south from the southeastern side of the Spectrum Range, More Creek which flows to the southeast from the southern side of the Spectrum Range, and the Little Iskut River which flows to the southeast from the southeastern side of the Spectrum Range.
+The only named tributary of Ball Creek is Chachani Creek, which flows to the southeast from the eastern end of the Arctic Lake Plateau.
 Tributaries of the Little Iskut River include Stewbomb Creek, which flows eastwards from the eastern side of the Spectrum Range, and Bourgeaux Creek which flows to the east from Raspberry Pass.
-The only named tributary of Stewbomb Creek is Artifact Creek which flows to the southeast between Artifact Ridge and Obsidian Ridge.
+The only named tributary of Stewbomb Creek is Artifact Creek, which flows to the southeast between Artifact Ridge and Obsidian Ridge.
 Bourgeaux Creek contains one named tributary, Gerlib Creek, which flows southwards from between Tadeda Peak and Armadillo Peak.
-Several small, unnamed streams drain the youthful northern side of the MEVC.
-They flow north into the Klastline River and contain shallowly incised channels.
+Several small, unnamed streams drain the youthful northern side of the MEVC; they flow north into the Klastline River and contain shallowly incised channels.